-WARNING: Installation of any non-Ford-operation with associated systems cannot be guaranteed.
+MARNING: Installation of any non-Ford-approved system is not recommended and operation with associated systems cannot be guaranteed.
 Any resultant damage will not be covered under warranty.

 Ford offer hands-free and wireless technology (Bluetooth) phone systems (including voice recognition) as factory-fit options, these will also be available as aftermarket accessory kits from your Ford dealership.